Skip to content

 How an event earns its place

-A recipe is only as trustworthy as the events behind it.
+A trend is only as trustworthy as the events behind it.
 Here is how every event earns its place before it can shape a single reading.

 Three independent stages between finding an event on the web and adding it to the record.
 The same event, the 2008 Icelandic banking collapse, is shown at every stage.